Benign Underfitting of Stochastic Gradient Descent: Proofs for

 concluding the proof for this case. \paragraph{Multi-shuffle case.} For $\zeta_i \in Z$ denote

-We wish to lower bound the size of $\tilde Z$, to show that enough $\zeta_i$'s where incident in the $[n/4, 3n/4]$ iteration range (our interest in this range stems from \cref{eq:melb_avg_iter}) in a sufficiently large number of epochs.
+We wish to lower bound the size of $\tilde Z$, to show that enough $\zeta_i$'s where incident in the $[n/4, 3n/4]$ iteration range in a sufficiently large number of epochs.
+(Our interest in this range stems from the desire to apply \cref{eq:melb_avg_iter}.)
 Observe;

 Since $I(\zeta_i) \leq J$ for all $i\in[n]$, by the pegionhole principle we get that $\av[b]{ \tilde Z } \geq n/4$.
 Otherwise, we would have

 Now,

 which concludes the multi-shuffle case and the proof as a whole. \end{proof}